sameershukla/JavaFPLearning/README.md

 The "chaining.basic" package provides a comprehensive guide for chaining regular functions, covering examples for String manipulation, file reading, and handling functions with multiple parameters.
 Here is the suggested order for learning these examples:

-StringFunctionPipeline: Creating a pipeline of functions to manipulate strings.
+**StringFunctionPipeline**: Creating a pipeline of functions to manipulate strings.

-FileOperationPipeline: Breaking down a file reading code into a sequence of functions that are later chained together.
+**FileOperationPipeline**: Breaking down a file reading code into a sequence of functions that are later chained together.

-BiFunctionPipeline: Chaining BiFunctions and returning Tuples, utilizing the Tuple class.
+**BiFunctionPipeline**: Chaining BiFunctions and returning Tuples, utilizing the Tuple class.

-TriFunctionPipeline: Handling functions with three parameters using TriFunction.
+**TriFunctionPipeline**: Handling functions with three parameters using TriFunction.

-UserManagementService: Demonstrating function chaining in a Spring Boot application.
+**UserManagementService**: Demonstrating function chaining in a Spring Boot application.

 ### The "chaining.advance" package is dedicated to showcasing how to chain objects of the java.util.function.Function interface.

 Here is the suggested order for learning these examples:

-FunctionExample: Demonstrating Function as First-class citizens in Java.
+**FunctionExample**: Demonstrating Function as First-class citizens in Java.

-StringFunctionPipeline: Creating a pipeline of Functions to manipulate strings.
+**StringFunctionPipeline**: Creating a pipeline of Functions to manipulate strings.

-FunctionCompositionExample: Understanding the difference between 'compose' and 'andThen' functions.
+**FunctionCompositionExample**: Understanding the difference between 'compose' and 'andThen' functions.

 ###  Additional information: